oneapi-src/oneDNN/README.md

 ### CPU Engine

-Intel Architecture Processors and compatible devices are supported by the DNNL CPU engine.
+Intel Architecture Processors and compatible devices are supported by the oneDNN CPU engine.
 The CPU engine is built by default and cannot be disabled at build time.
 The engine can be configured to use the OpenMP or TBB threading runtime.
 The following additional requirements apply:
 * OpenMP runtime requires C++ compiler with OpenMP 2.0 or later standard support